 Arguably, the most important part of your landing page to get right is the sign-up form.

 Like tip #2, the simpler your form is, the better.
 Cutting the number of fields in a form can boost the conversion rate, as the latest GetResponse data suggests.
 We found that landing pages with more input fields consistently see lower average signup rates:

 |Number of input fields in the landing page form||Average conversion rate|

 The message is simple: if a form field isn’t necessary, ditch it.
-Ask yourself if you really need a lead’s phone number or address before you add it to a form.
+Ask yourself if you need a lead’s phone number or address before adding it to a form.

 However, A/B testing your landing page conversions goes beyond just tinkering with the number of form fields.
 Small tricks like removing navigation menus can boost conversions by 100%.